oroinc/documentation/cloud/maintenance/basic-use.rst

 .. note:: The `{backup_date}` argument is the one of the available backups listed in the `backup:list` command output, e.g., `2018-11-12-1425`.

-The command enables the maintenance mode and restores the application.
-Once the restoration is complete, the maintenance mode is turned off.

 .. _orocloud-maintenance-use-sanitized-backup: